 The Church of Jesus Christ of Latter-day Saints emphasizes the importance of family life.

 About a quarter of Americans today identify themselves as religiously unaffiliated, a massive 400 percent increase from the numbers in the 1990s.
 Substantial numbers of people have abandoned their Christian denominations.
 The most affected are white Christian groups.
 Evangelical Protestants, who accounted for 25 percent of the Christian U.S. population ten years ago, have dwindled to 15 percent.
-The Church of Jesus Christ of Latter-day Saints is the only exception to this bloodletting.The Church of Jesus Christ of Latter-day Saints membership numbers continue to be more-or-less the same , constituting about two percent of the American population.
+The Church of Jesus Christ of Latter-day Saints is the only exception to this bloodletting.The Church of Jesus Christ of Latter-day Saints membership numbers continue to be more-or-less the same , consisting of about two percent of the American population.
 In contrast, the conservative Protestant group Southern Baptist Convention has bled approximately 1.2 million members since 2007.

 The Church of Jesus Christ of Latter-day Saints has achieved notable success in holding its flock together.
 Vox speculates this has to do with the institution’s focus on family life, which bonds its members together.
 Only a handful of religious communities have made the development of conventional family structures and their subsequent maintenance a central priority.
 It shows 81 percent claim one of their life goals is being a good parent.
 Three quarters prefer marriage to be a priority in their lives, and say the best marriage is one where the husband provides and the wife stays at home.